agiledev-students-fall2023/4-final-project-bball-player-track/UX-DESIGN.md

 ## Favorites Page
 ![Favorites](./ux-design/Favorites.png)

-This is the favorites page where your favorite players will be listed, this requires a login which needs to be setup
+This is the favorites page where your favorite players and their respective season statistics will be listed, this requires a login which needs to be setup.